 Tim Budd's Cg preprocessor was the inspiration for the Icon variant translator system described here.
 Bill Mitchell assisted in adapting the standard Icon translator to its use here.
+Ken Walker and Gregg Townsend did most of the implementation for the current version.

 Tim Budd, Dave Hanson, Bill Mitchell, Janalee O'Bagy, and Steve Wampler made a number of helpful suggestions on the variant translator system and the presentation of the material in this report.
-Y-H Cheng provided several corrections to earlier versions of this report.